All our 3-Generation Testamentary Trust Wills contain Special Disability Trusts

 4. brothers and sisters (including adoptive, step and half-siblings)

 Every 3-Generation Testamentary Trust Will that you build on our law firm’s website automatically allows your executors to establish Special Disability Trusts.
 This is if required.
 This is for your children, grandchildren and great-grandchildren.
-It is for any beneficiary in your Will that is severely disabled.
+It is for any beneficiary in your Will who is severely disabled.

 Since 20 September 2006, families may establish a Special Disability Trust.
 It attracts social security means test concessions for both the disabled person and the donor.
 The $500,000 limit (as indexed since 2006) applies to all family members combined.